Accounting Course Offerings

 This course explores the various forms of occupational fraud: who commits fraud, why and how fraud is committed, and how to prevent and detect fraudulent activities.
-Prerequisites: BUAD 142, BUAD 230, ACCT 205 with a grade of “C” or better.
+Prerequisites: BUAD 142, BUAD 210, BUAD 231, ACCT 205 with a grade of “C” or better.

 ACCT 305 Accounting Information Systems

 This course combines methodologies, controls and accounting techniques with information technology.
 Topics include processes and flow of various business transaction cycles, recognition and implementation of internal controls, data integrity and security, database theory and application, and current trends in information systems.
-Prerequisites: BUAD 142; ACCT 325; MATH 124 or MATH 131.
+Prerequisites: BUAD 142; ACCT 205; MATH 128.
 Spring semester.

-Covers concepts, systems, planning and control, cost behavior and decision making.
-The course integrates both traditional and contemporary issues in cost management and decision making.
+Covers concepts, systems, planning and control, cost behavior, and decision-making.
+The course integrates both traditional and contemporary issues in cost management and decision-making.
 The course emphasizes both the preparation of reports and the accountant’s role in the management decision-making process.
 Students who have already taken ACCT 206 cannot take this course.
-Prerequisites: ACCT 205; BUAD 142 or CSCI 110; MATH 124 or MATH 131.
-Accounting Major: BUAD 284.
+Prerequisites: ACCT 205; BUAD 284; BUAD 142 or CSCI 110.
 BUAD 284 can be taken concurrently with ACCT 315.
 Fall semester.